Webura/webura-template/README.md

 ## Install
 `npm install webura-template --save`

-If you use Mongoose you need to install it too.
-Not bundled, due to version
+Notice that Express and Mongoose are not bundles, so you can control which version to use.
+Mongoose is optional

+`npm install express --save`
 `npm install mongoose --save`

 ## Usage